deepesh259nitk/ProductList/readMe.md

 Use standard Apple Xcode XC test framework to run the test Use Command + U to run the rest
-The unit test are writing inside WeatherForecastTests.swift
+The unit test are writing inside ProductListTests.swift

 ### Libraries